RoutedDart/carbonized/docs/addition_and_subtraction.md

 Carbon exposes the same additive helpers as PHP Carbon (`addYears()`, `addWeekdays()`, `addRealHours()`, etc.) plus the `change()`/`modify()` shortcut for natural-language adjustments.
+The `+` and `-` operators are also overloaded to directly add or subtract `Duration` objects.
 All mutators keep the "mutable vs immutable" contract intact: `Carbon` mutates in place, `CarbonImmutable` returns copies.